Artemidorus of Knidos

 That Artemidorus was honored in this way could be due to the tax remittance granted by Caesar to the Knidians as a reward for his families’ adherence.
 The Newton inscription ends by stating that the honors would be equal to those of the Gods, and Jenkins points out that Artemidorus may have been the last citizen of the Roman Republic to be made a God in his own lifetime.

-In 2022, President Erdoğan commended Artemidorus as "a great man and a great denizen of Turkey," perhaps in an attempt to establish a spiritual correspondence between himself and Julius Caesar.